jyothisrip/Movie-Trailer/README.md

 # Movie-Trailer
-It shows movies images
+It shows movies images.
-Movie trailers are shown
+Movie trailers are shown.